 Joe Friday commented, "The Knorr Jeep didn't have the winch cable on the spool because the winch was never properly installed.
 The mounting frame is on upside down.
 (I was at the auction...)"

-Thanks to Joe Caprio for supplying the documents and photos, to Bill Lagler for his photos, and Rus Curtis for the Newton Power Mower information. -- Derek Redmond
+Thanks to the late Joe Caprio for supplying the documents and photos, to Bill Lagler for his photos, and Rus Curtis for the Newton Power Mower information. -- Derek Redmond

 See Joe's 1958 CJ-5 and his restoration of a 1964 Navy CJ-3B.